pya-h/SalaryCalculator/README.md

 its actually based on a sample salary model in an imaginary company :)
 # Language: C#
 # Note:
-Program input is through Employees, Overtimes, Loans and Salaries text files.
+Program input is through Employees, Overtimes, Loans and Salaries text files, placed right beside the applications output file.